 Different PAR is achievable depending on the nature of the protocol.
-Feigenbaum et al. examine a family of Bisection-type protocols [5] and use average-case PAR to differentiate amongst them.
+Feigenbaum et al. [2010a] examine a family of Bisection-type protocols and use average-case PAR to differentiate amongst them.
 Such protocols obtain worst-case PAR varying from 1 to $2^n$ , inversely related to their length.
 This observation inspired the results below.

-B. Worst-case lower bound for Vickrey auction
+3.2.
+Worst-case lower bound for Vickrey auction

 The two algorithms discussed in the previous section suggest that any protocol computing Vickrey auctions should have a tradeoff between length and privacy.
 Protocol steps which resemble those of the ascending English bidding protocol partition the inputs in an unbalanced way, so that most inputs follow one branch of the protocol tree, and few inputs follow the other branch.
 Such steps preserve privacy but do not make much progress.
 (In an imbalanced partition, on the larger side the protocol still has a lot of work to do in order to compute the function.)
 On the other hand, protocol steps that resemble binary search partition the inputs in a nearly balanced way.
 Such steps make good progress, but are bad for privacy.
 (Dividing the remaining inputs in half increases the PAR by a factor of 2.)
-This is the intuition behind Theorem 1, stated again below.
+This is the intuition behind Theorem 1.1, stated again below.

-Theorem 1: For every n and p, $2 \le p \le n/4$ , every deterministic protocol for 2-player Vickrey auctions obtaining $PAR < 2^{p-2}$ must be of length at least $2^{\frac{n}{4p}}$ .
+THEOREM 1.1.
+For all n, for all p, $2 \le p \le n/4$ , any deterministic protocol for the two-player n-bit Vickrey auction problem with communication cost (length) less than $n2^{\frac{n}{4p}-5}$ obtains privacy loss (worst-case PAR) at least $2^{p-2}$ .

 Here the variable p serves as a parameter, explicitly linking the protocol length to the achievable PAR.
-For instance, if we put $p=\sqrt{n}$ , then we conclude by Theorem 1 that either the protocol communicates $2^{\Omega(\sqrt{n})}$ bits in the worst case, or the worst-case privacy loss is $2^{\Omega(\sqrt{n})}$ .
+For instance, if we put $p=\sqrt{n}$ , then we conclude by Theorem 1.1 that either the protocol communicates $2^{\Omega(\sqrt{n})}$ bits in the worst case, or the worst-case privacy loss is $2^{\Omega(\sqrt{n})}$ .
 This theorem shows that for Vickrey auctions, there is an inherent tradeoff between communication complexity and privacy.

-Proof: We will assume without loss of generality that in the protocol, the players take turns and send one bit per message.
+PROOF.
+We will assume without loss of generality that in the protocol, the players take turns and send one bit per message.
 (Any protocol can be put into this form by at most doubling the length of the protocol.)
 Moreover, our protocol is assumed to be deterministic and to have zero error.